 In her free time Margaret is a keen (but fair weather) cyclist, tennis player and wave skier.
 Margaret has a Bachelor of Arts, Master of Philosophy (Management and Employment Relations), Post Graduate Diploma in Computing and a Diploma in Primary Teaching.

 Head of Junior School

-Julie Gifkins was appointed Head of Junior School in April 2013 and quickly put into action her strategic plan to develop the culture for learning within the Junior School community, lead and develop curriculum and assessment delivery promoting best practice in teaching and learning.
+Julie Gifkins was appointed Head of Junior School in April 2013 and quickly put into action her strategic plan to develop a culture for innovation in teaching and learning, in order to build a community of learners, and to lead and develop curriculum and assessment delivery.
 She has implemented a new programme of student leadership opportunities in 2014, giving girls at all levels of the College the opportunity to lead.

 Previously Julie has led the development of the specialist Lighthouse facility at King’s School.
 She was Deputy Principal at both St. Joseph’s Primary, Hamilton and Cockle Bay School, Auckland.